 For those of us for whom books are one of the chief currencies of life, having extra time to read is gold.
 This holiday season, with Omicron on the rise, our One Lit Place Writers and Creative Team have shared the books we’re all looking forward to curling up with and reading:

-- Krista Foss, author of the recently released novel Half Life and fiction, nonfiction, and screenwriting mentor, is reading Bonnie Tsui’s Why We Swim.
+- Krista Foss, author of Half Life among other novels and fiction, nonfiction, and screenwriting mentor, is reading Bonnie Tsui’s Why We Swim.

 - Rebecca Hales, mentor for middle grade, YA and adult genre fiction and screenwriting, is reading Danez Smith’s Black Movie, Kendare Blake’s Three Dark Crowns, and Ron Howard & Clint Howard’s The Boys: A Memoir of Hollywood and Family.